Embeddings just below the stable range: classification

-(d) For the Hudson tori is or for , is for .
+(d) For the Hudson tori is or for , and .

 6 A generalization to highly-connected manifolds

 In this section let be a closed orientable homologically -connected -manifold, .
-Recall the unknotting theorem [Skopenkov2016c] that all embeddings are isotopic when and .
+Recall the unknotting theorem [Skopenkov2016c, Theorem 2.4] that all embeddings are isotopic when and .
 In this section we generalize Theorem 2.1 to a description of and further to for .

 Some simple examples are the Hudson tori .

-Example 6.1 (Linked embedded connected sum, cf. [Skopenkov2010, Definition 1.4]).
-If is -connected, then for an embedding and a class one can construct an embedding by linked connected sum analogously to the case presented in Example 4.1.
+Example 6.1 (cf. [Skopenkov2010, Definition 1.4]).
+Assume that is -connected and .
+Then for an embedding and a class one can construct an embedding by linked embedded connected sum analogously to the case presented in Example 4.1.

 Theorem 6.2.
-Let be a closed orientable homologically -connected -manifold, .
+Let be a closed oriented homologically -connected -manifold, .
 Then the Whitney invariant

-is a bijection, provided in the smooth category or in the categoriy.
+is a bijection, provided in the smooth category or in the PL category.

-is surjective and for each the Kreck invariant
+is surjective and for any the Kreck invariant

 is a 1-1 correspondence, where is the divisibility of the projection of to the free part of .